PLEASE, STOP WITH THE SHOUTY COPY!!

 Don’t break the rules just because you can; sometimes it pays to honour convention.

 We’ve been through the pitfalls Shouty Copy: Overusing exclamations, capitals, and the visual effrontery of fancy fonts.
-I’m no expert in design or fontography – if it’s not a word, I’ll make it a word – but if you follow my steps you’ve a much better chance of creating fresh, crisp copy.
+I’m no expert in design or fontography – if it’s not already word, I’ve just made it one – but if you follow my steps you’ve a much better chance of creating fresh, crisp copy.
 And why wouldn’t you?
 Great copy does all the work for you.

 We love a bit of Takeaway.
-Here’s some for you:
+Here are a couple for you:

 - Cut the Caps: Capitals are for proper nouns and headings.
 Restrained, judicious, and very occasional use in body of text for emphasis